The s6 command

 - Do not perform the change; only show what would be done and check whether the set would be made inconsistent.

-- s6 set check checks the current working set for inconsistencies, printing anything it finds to stdout.
+- s6 set check checks the current set for inconsistencies, printing anything it finds to stdout.

 - -F, --fix